 Ordinary shares entitle the holder to participate in dividends and the proceeds on winding up the Company in proportion to the number of and amounts paid on the shares held.
 On a show of hands every holder of ordinary shares present at a meeting in person or by proxy is entitled to one vote and, upon a poll, each share is entitled to one vote.

 Note 19.
 Equity - reserves

-$\bigcirc$ 30 June 2012 \$'000 30 June 2011 \$'000
+Option Reserve Transferred to retained earnings 30 June 2013 \$'000 30 June 2012 \$'000

 Option Reserve 47 47

+Transferred to retained earnings (47) -

-0]]] 47 47
+- 47

 Option reserve